Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/parsing-pdfs-in-rust.md

 ```

 Turning `TextObjectParser` into an `Iterator` turned out to be pretty easy
 thanks to pattern matching.
+I know ahead of time *exactly* which operations
+I'm looking for and what their operands will be so each pattern can be its
+own branch in a big `match` statement.
+Then the language will automatically
+make sure I've got the correct number of operands with the correct types, and
+bind the information I want to extract to local variables.

-The idea is that every time someone calls `TextObjectParser`'s `next()` method
+The idea is that every time someone calls `TextObjectParser`'s `next()`
-we'll keep consuming `Operation`s, updating some temporary state, until we see
+method we'll keep consuming `Operation`s, matching on their operator and
+operands while updating some temporary state, then when we see an `"ET"`
-an `"ET"` operation.
+operation we yield what we've seen to the caller.

 ```rust
 // src/lib.rs